Malin Flodström-Tullberg group - Etiology and pathogenesis of type 1 diabetes

 Helena Sork, Postdoc

-Helena Sork did a postdoc in the Flodström-Tullberg group during the years 2018-2019 and worked on the identification of biomarkers related to enterovirus infection and its association to type 1 diabetes development.
+Helena Sork did a postdoc in the Flodström-Tullberg group 2018-2019 and worked on the identification of biomarkers related to enterovirus infection and its association to type 1 diabetes development.

 Soile Tuomela, Postdoc